madmaw/akitw/README.md

   * The geometry generation code was pretty large, so having a flag where I packed the generated geometry into strings, and let CC tree-shake out the unused code saved a bunch of space
   * I tried to do the same thing with animations, but it didn't help and CC broke the animation string!
 * Roadroller just gets better and better, stuff that saved space a year ago (e.g. packing into strings, renaming PI to 3) barely makes an difference this time around
+* The texture for the dragon uses the same code as the texture for the sand but with more bumps.
+* The logic for the placement of the trees uses the same code as the logic for generating clusters of rocks in the rocky terrain texture